pablovaldes/oce/bugs.md

 in more detail.

-4. **Should there be sub-issues?** This is usually a bad idea, since focused issues are easier for the developers to address, and much more helpful to other users who have similar interests.
+4. **Should there be sub-issues?** This is usually a bad idea, since focused issues are easier for the developers to address, and more helpful to other users who have similar interests.

 5. **What to include within an issue report.** It is helpful if bug reports